MetanoKid/coding-scars/_drafts/log-window-2.md

 # Breaking it up

-Okay, we've connected our projects, but our `LogWindowUI` one is still a `Windows Application` and we want to make it a `Class Library`.
+Okay, we've connected our projects but our `LogWindowUI` one is still a `Windows Application` and we want to make it a `Class Library`.
 We'll do that now, but first you should know everything will be broken until we complete some steps.

 Start by opening the Properties page in the project (one way is double-clicking the `Properties` entry when you expand the project).
 Select `Class Library` from the _Output type_ control, then save.